Kavehkakai/Kavehkakai/README.md

 I design and build modern web apps, scalable infrastructures, and creative digital experiences.
 With years of hands-on experience, I enjoy working across the full stack—from polished UI/UX to robust backend systems—and contributing to the **developer community** with open-source tools & research.

-🌍 Based in Iran | 🔭 Always learning | 🎶 Mixing tech, art & philosophy
+🌍 Based in Earth Planet | 🔭 Always learning | 🎶 Mixing tech, art & philosophy

 ---